MSPCA-Angell Headquarters

 An important distinction to understand is that there are two broad groups of assistance animals:

-1. Service Animals are defined as dogs (or, in some case, miniature horses; scroll to bottom of page for more information)* that are individually trained to do work or perform tasks for people with disabilities.
-Examples of such work or tasks include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
+1. Service Animals are defined as dogs (or, in some case, miniature horses*; scroll to bottom of page for more information) that are individually trained to do work or perform tasks for people with disabilities.
+Examples include guiding people who are blind, alerting people who are deaf, pulling a wheelchair, alerting and protecting a person who is having a seizure, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
-The work or task a dog has been trained to provide must be directly related to the person’s disability.
+The work or task a dog has been trained to do provide must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals.
-In some cases similarly trained miniature horses may be considered service animals.

-1. Emotional Support Animals (ESA) can be virtually any animal and offer emotional support services to their owners.
+1. Emotional Support Animals (ESAs) can be virtually any animal and offer emotional support services to their owners who suffer from a disability.
 Although these animals provide comfort to their owners, they do not need to be trained to behave in any particular manner.

 Why is the type of assistance animal important?

 Laws cover where and when assistance animals are permitted to remain with their owners.
 Service Animals and Emotional Support Animals are NOT treated the same in every situation.
-The greatest differences occur when bringing assistance animals to public spaces.
+The greatest difference relates to public spaces.

 May I bring my assistance animal to a restaurant or other public place?